Iron in the Fire (Homeland): Production

 The episode was directed by Michael Offer and written by co-executive producer Patrick Harbinson.

 Reception

 Critical response

 TV.coms Cory Barker said the episode was a good illustration of the increased scope of Homeland's storylines in Season 4, but criticized the decision to have Carrie seduce Aayan.

 Josh Modell of The A.V.
 Club gave the episode a "B+" grade, concluding that "the pieces are falling nicely into place for some excellent, twisty spy games".

 Ratings

 The episode was watched by 1.35 million viewers, an increase in viewership from the previous episode which had 1.22 million viewers.

-Trivia

-When you think about it, this episode should’ve been called ‘Stalking Horse’, a much more descriptive and fitting idea for the machinations of Carrie Mathison.
-Because that’s what Carrie has proven most adept at; using anything and everything to get her way, regardless of the effect ‘her way’ has on her Stalking horse (as Carrie explains in the episode, a ‘stalking horse’ is a prop used to hide from view while hunting a target).